 Long-time past Gerontology Program Director (1982-2003), Dr. Robert Calsyn, passed away on Friday, 9/21/12, after a long battle with cancer.
 Dr. Calsyn endowed a special scholarship for Gerontology students in the name of his parents, Albert & Virginia Calsyn.
-This award is given annually in their honor, and will now also honor Bob, as his friends and colleagues knew him, for his many years of dedicated and visionary service to Gerontology education and UMSL in general.
+This award is given annually in their honor, and now also honors Bob, as his friends and colleagues knew him, for his many years of dedicated and visionary service to Gerontology education and UMSL in general.

 Recent Past Winners: